BercziSandor/elegor/README.md

 # Elegor
-Project for modelling physical experiments with loaded particles, speres etc.
+Project for modelling physical experiments with loaded particles, spheres in a bowl etc.